metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 ## Washington @ Eagles

 Philadelphia definitely has enough weaponry on offense.
 Jalen Mills, Miles Sanders, Dallas Goedert...and possibly even DeVonta Smith.

+***

+## Seahawks @ Rams

+Meanwhile, the Rams have Sony "Playstation" Michel, Cooper Kupp....and not sure who else.
+Robert Woods is injured and Tyler Higbee may not be consistent enough to be classified as a vector, especially if COVID slows him down.